dunn/modernphilosophy/modernphilosophy.markdown

 This is a work in progress.
 I welcome suggestions for improvements---cuts, additions, typos, etc. Send them to me at <ottw@vt.edu>.

-This is a modified version of the text written in [Markdown](http://daringfireball.net/projects/markdown/) (with [pandoc-exclusive extensions](http://johnmacfarlane.net/pandoc/README.html#pandocs-markdown)) by Alexander Dunn.
+This modified version of the text was written in [Markdown](http://daringfireball.net/projects/markdown/) (with [pandoc-exclusive extensions](http://johnmacfarlane.net/pandoc/README.html#pandocs-markdown)) by [Alexander Dunn](http://uweb.ucsb.edu/~adunn).
 Using the free utility [pandoc](http://johnmacfarlane.net/pandoc/), this version can be easily converted to HTML, PDF, EPUB, and [many other formats](http://johnmacfarlane.net/pandoc/README.html#options).
 This version is hosted on [GitHub](https://github.com/grumble/modernphilosophy); please copy and edit it, and feel free to submit your changes to the public repository.

 _(Made possible by the Virginia Tech Philosophy Department and a Virginia Tech CIDER grant.)_